 Grid View allows embedded documents to be expanded alongside other columns for easier data analysis.
-To expand or collapse an embedded document, just simply click on the cell with embedded document and click 1 or 1, or control-click the cell and select Expand, Collapse or Collapse All Embedded Documents.
+To expand or collapse an embedded document, just simply click on the cell with embedded document and click or control-click the cell and select Expand, Collapse or Collapse All Embedded Documents.